YOUR CHILD MAY START ON A PRIMARY COURSE AT ANY TIME OF THE YEAR

 I am an experienced primary teacher and eager mathematician.
 My passion is getting the best out of everyone, I am really looking forward to watching my students learn, grow and achieve.BSc, PGCE, MaST Subject: Primary Maths and Science View Profile

 I was born in Kenya and have lived there most of my life.
 I qualified as a Key Stage 2 teacher through the London School of Modern Montessori.
-I have spent my career teaching primary age children.Montessori Subject: Primary English View Profile
+I have spent my career teaching primary age children.Montessori Subject: Primary English and History View Profile

 Our experience with Wolsey Hall Oxford has been excellent!
 Ella is thriving on her Primary homeschooling courses.
 She is enjoying the creativeness of the English programme and how it allows learning while bringing in her own interests such as a biography on her favourite author.
 The Maths is also great with the colourful workbooks and the videos that just give that extra understanding of a new concept!
 We look forward to getting our youngest daughter started on your Year 1 curriculum when it is available.